andyhasit/wallace/CONTRIBUTING.md

 npm start
 ```

-If you get errors about packages not being found, it may be that third party packages (such as JSDOM) need updating.
+If you get errors about packages not being found, it may be that a third party package (such as JSDOM) need updating.

 ### Packages